fkrishna/todolist/README.md

 # TodoList
 A simple todo list build with angular.
-All tasks are stored using web storage api
+All tasks are stored locally using web storage api